rbpollock/labboNetwork/docs/tldr/colony.md

 ## Reputation and Tokens

 In an organization of any type, reputation is an essential heuristic for people to keep track of each other's perceived merit in an environment of limited information.
-Reputation within Colony is meant to stay as close as possible to the concept of reputation as it is commonly understood.
-Reputation is a representation of _merit_, which in Colony implies an immutable record of contributions to a shared goal.
+Reputation within Labbo is meant to stay as close as possible to the concept of reputation as it is commonly understood.
+Reputation is a representation of _merit_, which in Labbo implies an immutable record of contributions to a shared goal.

-In the Colony Protocol, **reputation** is a number that quantifies a particular individual’s influence, calculated from the sum of work that has been completed within the colony.
+In the Labbo Protocol, **reputation** is a number that quantifies a particular individual’s influence, calculated from the sum of work that has been completed within the labbo.

-Every Colony has its own **internal token** which complements reputation.
+Every Labbo has its own **internal token** which complements reputation.
 Tokens, when earned as a task payout, create reputation for the recipient.

 Tasks are expected to be funded with internal tokens (thus awarding reputation), and/or payment tokens (which do not confer reputation).
 When a task is funded, the task awaits work completion and approval before paying out to a worker.

 Unlike a token, reputation cannot be transacted between accounts, and can only be gained or lost through the completion of tasks, the resolution of disputes, or participating in the reputation mining process.
 Reputation decays over time due to encourage frequent and regular engagement-- it has a half-life of \~3.5 months.

-Within a colony, both tokens and reputation are required in order to create tasks and domains, to raise objections or disputes, and to vote on the collective actions/decisions of the colony.
+Within a colony, both tokens and reputation are required in order to create tasks and domains, to raise objections or disputes, and to vote on the collective actions/decisions of the labbo.

 It's up to each colony to decide how they use their token.
 Creators of a colony get to determine an initial `TokenSupplyCeiling` and `TokenIssuanceRate`.
 Depending on how these parameters are set and what the colony does, tokens could be valuable and bought/sold for a hefty price, or they could be ubiquitous and more of a symbolic gesture -- like an upvote.